What features should I look for and what efficiency makes sense?

 We bought our 1920’s home in 1997 and in our first heating season realized that the old oil furnace was very costly to operate.
 It had three things going against it: (1) The house stank of heating fuel; (2) We had to pay $300 several times over that first winter to refill the tank (the fuel oil rep told us the furnace was about 60% efficient); and (3) Our home insurance company told us they would not cover us after our renewal date if we didn’t get rid of the oil tank.
 So we were eager to replace the furnace with the best new furnace on the market – a gas furnace, since there was already a gas line to the house for the hot water heater.

 After looking around for the best new furnace brand I narrowed the selection down to three or four models of high efficiency furnace in the 92-95% efficiency range.
 I contacted each manufacturer to find out which dealers in my area sold their high efficiency models.
 After a few calls to local installers, I settled on a company that is a good 25 miles away from my home but that really impressed me with their professionalism and thoroughness.
 They had won ‘Readers Choice’ awards consistently for almost a decade from their local community paper, they had a staff of over ten technicians as well as sales people and admin staff, and the owner himself came out and did a thorough assessment of our home heating needs.
 He recommended a high efficiency Carrier furnace that had an efficiency rating of 94%.
 That furnace cost us about $4000 at the time – a good $1200 more than an 80% efficient furnace would have cost – and at the time when I calculated the payback period, it was somewhere in the 15-20 year range.
 But I don’t regret the decision at all.
-Gas prices wound up rising faster than I predicted, and the extra efficiency has already paid for itself in reduced gas consumption.
-The best new furnace is pretty much always the most efficient one, as long as the installer has a good reputation, as mine did.
+Gas prices wound up rising faster than I predicted, and the extra efficiency easily paid for itself in reduced gas consumption over the 22 year life of the furnace.
+The best new furnace or heat pump is pretty much always the most efficient one, as long as the installer has a good reputation, as mine did.

-Warranty and service: I strongly recommend buying a maintenance contract for your furnace and renewing it every year.
+Warranty and service: If you go with a furnace, I strongly recommend buying a maintenance contract and renewing it every year.
 If you add up those $60-120 a year payments it does work out to a fair bit of money over the lifetime of the furnace.
 But part of that cost is for a tuneup, which makes your furnace run more efficiently, and the maintenance contract means that no matter what goes wrong, repairs to the furnace are the financial responsibility of the installer, so you get a continually operating furnace at a predictable cost.
 You can reliably plan to keep a furnace for around 20 years, after which it is probably more sensible to replace it with a new furnace than to keep paying the ever rising maintenance contract fees.

 0 replies